functionhaus/archivist/README.md

 you more flexibility in your content's front-end presentation without having to perform additional parsing at runtime.

+* Archivist allows you to store image files and parse and reference the paths to those files within your archive at `archive/images`

 ## Installation

 The package can be installed by adding `archivist` to your list of